leoisqualified/phisher/README.md

 - Passwords are stored as hashed values using Werkzeug.
 - API keys are randomly generated using Python's `secrets` library.
-- Admins onlly see their company's logs.
+- Admins only see their company's logs.
 - Blacklisting ensures suspicious URLs can be blocked for future checks.

 ## Challenges and Future Work